francis-chris5/Chrostini-Initializers/README.md

   <h2>Engineering</h2>
   Set up to draw up design plans for structures and machines, then make some prototypes.
 (CURRENTLY IN PROGRESS --don't use yet)

+  The desktop includes Blender 2.79 (not real CAD->CAM but exports can be converted to .igs and .pwt (and more) files to feed into CDC machinary with FreeCAC).
+I've been using easyEDA.com for all of my PCB and SMT needs for a couple years now so I didn't put anything here, but might eventually.
+This desktop also inludes Arduino IDE which works with most bootloadable microcontrollers, and Energia which works with flash-only microcontollers (the real deal from Texas Instruments) but uses arduino libraries to keep the coding easy.
+I also skipped something for SBC (like rasberryPI, LattePanda, and Nvidia Jetson) because most of them can work with the bash shell on the chromebook already.
+There's also a nice text editor since I don't like writing C++ libraries in IDE's that use keywords instead of Lexxing (how words change colors and get predicted).

+  --picture coming soon--

   <blockqoute>
   <h4>Instructions and Issues</h4>